 You have a mix of S1 and S2 devices

-If your system is a mix of products, then you have a few choices.
-First, you can leave the system as it is, and run on the S1 OS, but you will miss out on new features, particularly for any products that could be upgraded.
+If your system is a mix of products, you have a few choices.
+First, you can leave the system as it is and run on the S1 OS, but you will miss out on new features.
 This will also prevent you from adding new future products into the mix, as these will be S2 compatible only.

 The next option is to remove S1 products from your existing system so that what’s left can be upgraded to S2.
-There are three options here.
-First, you can just remove the old players that you don’t use.
+Firstly, you can remove the old players that you don’t use.
 Secondly, you can use the Sonos Trade Up scheme, which will get you a 30% discount on new players.
-This option used to require you to put your old players into recycle mode, effectively bricking them, but Sonos has removed this requirement and you still get your discount.